MystiTheDev/movie-ticket-booker/README.md

 # Movie Ticket Booker Program
 This program allows you to book a ticket for any movie of your choice.
 This project is for my school project for the year 2025-26.

+# Version
+This is **v0.2-07-12-25alpha**.
+More updates will be added later.

 # Features:
 1. A simple UI for easy and convenient access